Models for rational $(\infty, 1)$-categories: Rational complete Segal spaces

-For $0 \leq j \leq i$, the inclusion maps and are acyclic cofibrations in our model category for $M$-local complete Segal spaces, so the induced map of colimits is also an acyclic cofibration.
-As $W$ is an $M$-local complete Segal space, we conclude that the map is a weak homotopy equivalence, as required. \end{proof}
+For $0 \leq j \leq i$, because the set $T$ comprises monomorphisms, the inclusion maps and are acyclic cofibrations in our model category for $T$-local complete Segal spaces, so the induced map of colimits is also an acyclic cofibration.
+As $W$ is a $T$-local complete Segal space, our claim follows. \end{proof}

+\begin{remark} To relax the hypothesis that the set $T$ comprise monomorphisms, we would ultimately need the class of weak equivalences in a model category to be closed under colimits, which is not the case; a counterexample using pushouts of spaces is presented at the start of \cite[\S 10]{DwyerSpalinski1995} to motivate the use of homotopy pushouts. \end{remark}